Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: FUV flux at the ionisation front

-Here, we have re-estimated the FUV flux at the IF, originating from $\Theta^1$~Ori~C, based on synthesised stellar spectra provided by \citet{Martins_2005}\footnote{available online: \url{http://www.mpe.mpg.de/~martins/SED.html}}.
+Here, we have re-estimated the FUV flux at the IF, originating from $\Theta^1$~Ori~C, based on synthesised stellar spectra provided by \citet{Martins_2005}\footnote{{\changed A}vailable online: \url{http://www.mpe.mpg.de/~martins/SED.html}}.
 Different spectra from their sample have been investigated, for stars having effective temperatures between 35000 and 39540 K which covers the spectral classes from O7V to O6V.
-Different authors \citep{Stahl_2008, Pellegrini_2009, Arab_2012} obtained varying results for the spectral class of $\Theta^1$~Ori~C, but it clearly falls in the range between O6 through O7 .
+Different authors \citep{Stahl_2008, Pellegrini_2009, Arab_2012} obtained varying results for the spectral class of $\Theta^1$~Ori~C, {\changed all falling} in the range between O6 {\changed and} O7.

 The selected spectra have been integrated in the FUV range, 2066 to 911~\AA\ (6 to 13.6~eV), and the resulting flux at the position of the Orion Bar has been computed.
-For this calculation, the distance between $\Theta^1$~Ori~C and the Orion Bar has been assumed to be 0.223~pc, i.e. equal to the projected distance (neglecting a possible offset in radial direction which is not precisely known, compare Sect.~\ref{subsec:geometry}).
+For this calculation, the distance between $\Theta^1$~Ori~C and the Orion Bar has been assumed to be 0.223~pc, i.e.~equal to the projected distance (neglecting a possible offset in radial direction which is not precisely known, {\changed see} Sect.~\ref{Sect:geometry}).
 The calculated fluxes fall between 17 and 373~erg~s$^{-1}$~cm$^{-2}$ ($0.63\cdot10^4$~$\chi_0 - 13.8\cdot10^4$~$\chi_0$), covering the range of values discussed above.

-In our simulations we started with a value representative for an O6.5 star ($T_{\rm{eff}}$=36826~K, \citealt{Martins_2005}) providing a flux of 38~erg~s~s$^{-1}$~cm$^{-2}$ or $1.4\cdot 10^4\,\chi_0$ at the IF.
-However, with this value it was impossible to reproduce the observed intensities of the high-$J$ CO and HCO$^+$ lines (see Sect.~\ref{sec:results}).
-In contrast, the value of $4.4\cdot10^4\,\chi_0$ from \citet{Jansen_1995} allowed for a decent fit.
-This is best reproduced by the star from the sample with $T_{\rm{eff}}$=37760~K, which indicates the spectral class O6.5V \citep{Martins_2005}.
+{\changed The FUV flux representative} for an O6.5 star ($T_{\rm{eff}}=36826$~K, \citealt{Martins_2005}) {\changed is found to be} 38~erg~s~s$^{-1}$~cm$^{-2}$ or $1.4\cdot 10^4\,\chi_0$ at the IF. {\changed The flux of $4.4\cdot10^4\,\chi_0$ from \citetalias{Hogerheijde_1995}} is best reproduced by the star from the sample with $T_{\rm{eff}}=37760$~K, which indicates the spectral class O6.5V \citep{Martins_2005}. {\changed The calculated FUV fluxes make strong} FUV absorption inside the H{\sc ii} region between star and PDR {\changed improbable} in agreement with the lack of dust observed in the cavity.
+Dust must have been blown out by the strong stellar winds.